 - Does the mattress fit the cot or bassinette well?

-- Is the mattress clean and in good condition and flat (not titled or elevated)?
+- Is the mattress clean and in good condition and flat (not tilted or elevated)?

 - Is baby’s face and head uncovered?